VatoAI/snakkaz-chat/docs/CLOUDFLARE-TO-NAMECHEAP-MIGRATION-STATUS.md

 1. ✅ Complete DNS propagation (DNS should be fully propagated as of May 17, 2025)
 2. 🔍 Investigate why subdomains return 403 errors:
-   - Verify web server configuration for each subdomain
+   - ✅ Verified DNS settings for subdomains
+   - ✅ Set up subdomain directories in cPanel (May 17, 2025)
-   - Check SSL certificate coverage for all subdomains
+   - ⬜ Check SSL certificate coverage for all subdomains (in progress)
-   - Ensure proper virtual host configuration
+   - ⬜ Test subdomains after configuration
 3. ✅ Fix GitHub Actions build failures:
    - ✅ Fixed syntax error in cspConfig.ts by removing template literals and restructuring code
    - ✅ Fixed potential character encoding issues in the file